amacneil/dbmate/README.md

 ## Features

-- Supports MySQL, PostgreSQL, SQLite, and ClickHouse
+- Supports MySQL, MariaDB, PostgreSQL, SQLite, and ClickHouse
 - Uses plain SQL for writing schema migrations
 - Migrations are timestamp-versioned, to avoid version number conflicts with multiple developers
 - Migrations are run atomically inside a transaction